Foreign policy of the George H. W. Bush administration: Fall of the Soviet control in Eastern Europe

 Bush and Gorbachev met in December 1989 in summit on the island of Malta.
 Bush sought cooperative relations with Gorbachev throughout the remainder of his term, putting his trust in Gorbachev to suppress the remaining Soviet hard-liners.
 The key issue at the Malta Summit was the potential reunification of Germany.
 While Britain and France were wary of a re-unified Germany, Bush pushed for German reunification alongside West German Chancellor Helmut Kohl.
 Gorbachev resisted the idea of a reunified Germany, especially if it became part of NATO, but the upheavals of the previous year had sapped his power at home and abroad.
 Gorbachev agreed to hold "Two-Plus-Four" talks among the U.S., the Soviet Union, France, Britain, West Germany, and East Germany, which commenced in 1990.
-After extensive negotiations, Gorbachev eventually agreed to allow a reunified Germany to be a part of NATO, on the condition that the alliance would not expand into the new eastern European countries of the former Warsaw Pact.
+After extensive negotiations, Gorbachev eventually agreed to allow a reunified Germany to be a part of NATO.
+He did not get Washington's agreement that NATO would not expand into the new eastern European countries of the former Warsaw Pact.
 With the signing of the Treaty on the Final Settlement with Respect to Germany, Germany officially reunified in October 1990.